rrwirya/FreeRTOS_BLE_Car/README.md

 * June 28, 2021:
 	* Fix issue where uC cannot control wheels in Debug mode when U5V jumper is selected (USB power) instead of E5V (external 5V)
 	* uC can control wheels when uC E5V jumper is active, and uC is connected to an external voltage source
+* July 9, 2021:
+	* Fix issue where as soon as DATA_READY interrupts are enabled on the ADXL343, EXTI4 (DATA_READY) interrupt becomes immediately available
+	* Determine the cause of why and how the DATA_READY interrupt gets triggered consecutively
+	* Determine a reliable method to measure time difference between each FIFO reads to accurately measure displacement and velocity

 ### Done:
 * June 24, 2021: